shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-06-transfer.md

 # Next

-Now that we have an account, we can fund it so we can start playing around with tokens!
+Now that we have funded our account and made a transfer, let's move on to deploying some code (known as a "smart contract") to the NEAR blockchain!
+Ready to take the plunge?
+Let's go...